openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 ```

 TIP: If your in the Karaf console you can type in `log:tail` to watch the logs.
 CTRL+C will exit watching the logs.

 ### events.log

-By default openHAB will log all image channel updates as an event into a file called events.log, this file can quickly grow if you have multiple cameras all updating the image channel every second.
+By default OpenHAB will log all image channel updates as an event into a file called events.log, this file can quickly grow if you have multiple cameras all updating the image channel every second.

 I believe it is possible for enough high resolution cameras to flood and swamp the event bus with more incoming data then the system can process, even if the logs are disabled.
 So I highly recommend to not use the Image channel and instead use another method outlined in the snapshot and streaming sections of this readme file.
-If the data is coming in faster then it can be processed it will result in an Out Off Memory Error (OOME) that can halt your Openhab server, so if your reading this to shut down the logging, reconsider the need to use the Image channel.
+If the data is coming in faster then it can be processed it will result in an Out Off Memory Error (OOME) that can halt your OpenHAB server, so if your reading this to shut down the logging, reconsider the need to use the Image channel.

-If you still wish to use the Image channel, the following is how to deal with the log output that is created as the raw picture data in text format is ugly and makes the log very hard to read.
+If you still wish to use the image channel, the following is how to deal with the log output that is created as the raw picture data in text format is ugly and makes the log very hard to read.

-+ You can switch to only updating the image channel on EVENTS like motion alarms.
++ You can switch to only updating the image channel on events like motion alarms.
 + Turn off (disable) all events from being logged.
 + Filter out only the events caused by the image changing before they reach the log file.

-The openHAB event.log does not allow normal filtering at a binding level due to the log being a pure output from the event bus.
+The OpenHAB event.log does not allow normal filtering at a binding level due to the log being a pure output from the event bus.

 To disable the event.log you can use this command in Karaf console.